Jonathan Biran: Early life and education

 Biran was born in 1966 in New York City.
 He received his Bachelor of Arts from Swarthmore College and his Juris Doctor from Stanford Law School.

 Career

 Biran served as a law clerk for Judge David F. Levi of the United States District Court for the Eastern District of California.
 From 1994 to 1995, he was an Associate with Skadden Arps.
-From 2000 to 2006, he served as an Assistant United States Attorney for the District of Connecticut and he also served as an Assistant United States from 2006 to 2013 under Rod Rosenstein in the District of Maryland working on fraud and public corruption matters, he served Chief of the Maryland U.S. Attorney's Office from 2010 to 2013.
+From 2000 to 2006, he served as an Assistant United States Attorney for the District of Connecticut and he also served as an Assistant United States Attorney from 2006 to 2013 under Rod Rosenstein in the District of Maryland working on fraud and public corruption matters, he served Chief of the Maryland U.S. Attorney's Office from 2010 to 2013.
 From 2013 to 2017, he was a Partner with Biran Kelly.
 Prior to his appointment to the court in 2019, he was a partner with Baker Donelson where he practiced both criminal defense and appellate law.